WHMCS/developer-docs/payment-gateways/callbacks.md

 4. Log the transaction to the WHMCS Gateway Log using the `logTransaction` helper method.
 5. Apply the payment to the invoice using the `addInvoicePayment` helper method.

+## Callback Redirection

+When a payment is received, a payment notification must be sent to the gateway module's callback file containing the transaction details.
+The URL of the callback file would be considered your `Callback URL`.
+Eg. `https://example.com/whmcs/modules/gateways/callback/gatewaymodule.php` which should be configured at your payment gateway's website, not in the WHMCS module itself.

+Some payment gateways require a URL to return the client upon completion of a payment (ie. a success/failure page or redirect to the paid invoice).
+Create these files as required and locate them at `/modules/gateways/yourgatewayname/`

+The URL of this redirect file would be considered the Return URL.
+Eg. `https://example.com/whmcs/modules/gateways/yourgatewayname/customfile.php` which should be configured at your payment gateway's website, not in the WHMCS module itself.

 ## Helper Functions

 The following helper functions are made available for use in payment gateway callback files.